 • overall lack of energy for everyday activities

-If you have any signs or symptoms of anemia, see a healthcare professional for diagnosis and treatment.
+If you have any signs or symptoms of anemia, a healthcare professional can conduct testing to determine a diagnosis.

 Excessive fatigue can affect more than your physical energy.
 It can affect your mental energy, too.